 Data loggers, as the name suggests, are devices that collect and record data.
 Their job is to monitor equipment and environmental conditions, such as temperature, in a consistent and accurate manner.
-The data logger provides a much more reliable snapshot of conditions than a human monitor including collecting a much higher rate of data.
+The data logger such as Mezmo provides a much more reliable snapshot of conditions than a human monitor including collecting a much higher rate of data.

 So many factors affect the accuracy of the data collection when done by human hands, for example the person doing the collecting, the location of the collection, the difficulties that may arise to collect information from the same exact spot and the integrity of the recording.
 Data loggers provide a picture of the environmental conditions being monitored by automatically collecting data for the duration of the monitoring period.